axtk/react-keenrouter/README.md

 &rarr; *[Route API](https://github.com/axtk/router/blob/master/README.md#usage)*

-As shown in this example, the application routes can be matched by means of the `withRoute` helper function.
-Conceptually, it is an extension to the [conditional rendering](https://reactjs.org/docs/conditional-rendering.html#inline-if-else-with-conditional-operator) pattern and it adopts the ternary structure of the conditional operator.
-Also, as a function rather than a route matching component, `withRoute` can be equally used with components and prop values.
+Also, as shown in this example, the application routes can be matched by means of the `withRoute` helper function which adopts the ternary structure of the conditional operator to fulfil the commonly used [conditional rendering](https://reactjs.org/docs/conditional-rendering.html#inline-if-else-with-conditional-operator) pattern.
+As a function rather than a route matching component, `withRoute` can be equally used with components and prop values.

 ## Server-side rendering (SSR)